 Most vaccines are designed to prevent infection.
 However, some vaccines might also help people who are already HIV-positive.
 These are called therapeutic vaccines.
 A good therapeutic vaccine would strengthen the body's immune response against HIV.
 We still have to identify ways to measure the immune response against HIV.
 Dermavir is a therapeutic vaccine that is currently being studied in humans.
 See fact sheet 480for information on other immune boosters.

-Some researchers believe that taking anti-HIV medications might prevent HIV infection.
+Taking anti-HIV medications might prevent HIV infection.
 This approach is called Pre-exposure prophylaxis, or PrEP.
 Prophylaxis means prevention.
-Studies reported in 2011 showed dramatic success.
-However, there are major questions about availability of the medications, and funding.
+Studies showed dramatic success among men, women and people who inject drugs.
+However, there are major questions about availability of PrEP medications, and funding.

 Microbicides might be another way to prevent HIV infection.
 These are substances that could be applied as a cream or gel by women or men to prevent HIV infection during vaginal or anal sex.
 Several microbicides are currently being tested.